MicrosoftDocs/globalization/globalization/methodology/international-design.md

 * If your feature has user interface elements, can they be designed to dynamically expand for other languages?

   For example, a date navigator shows days of the week abbreviated with two letters for English (Su, Mo, Tu) and expands to three-letter abbreviations for Turkish.
-  Keep in mind that text may expand vertically _and_ horizontally.
+  Keep in mind that text may expand both vertically and horizontally.
   Allow for text to expand horizontally.
   The length of words will increase in some languages, such as German, Finnish, and Czech.
   But also design for text to increase vertically.